ABOUT THE SOCIETY

 The CIC stands for Community Interest Company.
 CICs are limited companies created for the use of people who want to conduct a business or other activity for community benefit, and not for private advantage.
 This company status also provides legal protection to the voluntary committee.

-If you would like to know more about our committee or help with any aspect of the Show please contact the Show Secretary by email at email@example.com.
+If you would like to know more about our committee or would like to help with any aspect of the Show please contact the Show Secretary by email at email@example.com.

-This year’s Wayland Show on 2nd August, saw thousands enjoying the many different breeds of livestock and the other attractions in and around the main ring, and we would like to thank our many visitors, sponsors and helpers for their continued support.
+The last Wayland Show saw thousands enjoying the many different breeds of livestock and the other attractions in and around the main ring, and we would like to thank our many visitors, sponsors and helpers for their continued support.

-Our popular annual Wayland Ball was held on 14th March 2015 at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of Big C – Norfolk’s Cancer Charity – and frenetic dancing to Eddie Seales Big Band.
-The evening raised a total of £12,000 for our chosen charity, for which many thanks to everyone who contributed so generously.
+Our popular annual Wayland Ball is held in the Spring at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of charity – and frenetic dancing.
+The 2019 Ball raised a total of £24,000 was raised and divided between Addenbrooke's Charitable Trust - Making a Difference for Patients and The Queen Elizabeth Hospital, Kings Lynn, Breast Care Unit Development Fund.
+Many thanks to everyone who contributed so generously.

-The Wayland Agricultural Show Society has supported the East Anglian Air Ambulance on a number of occasions with financial donations from the Annual Dinner Dance and also from proceeds from the show itself.
+The Wayland Agricultural Show Society has supported the East Anglian Air Ambulance on a number of occasions with financial donations from the annual Ball and also from proceeds from the show itself.

 YANA – support for the farming community.
 The YANA Project promotes mental health awareness amongst the wide farming community in Norfolk.
 The confidential helpline can offer support for those suffering from depression or those close to them.
 Funding for counselling is available to those in need.

-Please use link below if you wish to learn more
+Please use link if you wish to learn more http://www.yanahelp.org

 For further information on Horse Societies see links below.